MarwaJawas/RetweetManipulation/README.md

 I developed a new method that detects fake retweeter's based on their Twitter's connection.
 It consists from 4 compontent: <br>
 <ol>
 <li> collecting data Using Twitter API </li>
-<li> extracting data and buliding database </li>
+<li> extracting data and building a database </li>
 <li> building graph based on user's retweeing activity </li>
-<li> extract some feature: temporal , profile,  connection in network </li>
+<li> extract some features: temporal, profile,  connection in the network </li>
 </ol>
-Finally, that results on predicet fake retweeter based on top important feature  <br>
+Finally, that results in prdict fake retweeter based on top important feature  <br>